plampite/earlyFIT/README.md

 The code has been developed to allow a certain set of relatively simple modifications

 ## Data input and pre-processing
-Functions load_data and pre_process contain, respectively, several examples of data import and manipulation methods.
+Functions `load_data` and `pre_process` contain, respectively, several examples of data import and manipulation methods.
 You can just add your own using the available ones as examples.

 ## Initial parameter values and bounds
-For each of the available models, you can use the function model_param to provide initial values and bounds for the model parameters, including fixing some of them by using equal values for the bounds.
+For each of the available models, you can use the function `model_param` to provide initial values and bounds for the model parameters, including fixing some of them by using equal values for the bounds.
 This step is not strictly necessary because an internal routine is used to taste several initial values before the fitting, but won't certainly hurt if realistic values are available.

 However, if an user function is used, this step is mandatory for the parameters entering the user function.

 ## Adding/editing a model or user function
-When editing or adding a model or an user function, you need to edit the following functions together: model_param, from_guess_to_param, growth_model, user_functions.
+When editing or adding a model or an user function, you need to edit the following functions together: `model_param`, `from_guess_to_param`, `growth_model`, `user_functions`.
 This should be relatively straightforward considering the examples given by previous models and user functions.

 # Known issues and missing features
 * The fitting is relatively slow for models relying on one or more ODE, and even more so when the number of parameters is relatively high.
 There is really nothing you can do about it, except maybe switching to Fortran/C++ (I don't know, at the moment, if running in MATLAB might be any faster than Octave).
 Of course, this has a real impact only when you have a large number of models, regions and/or bootstrapping samples.